The Raptor Refuge Inc. is a not-for-profit organisation that reflects our dedication to caring and protecting Tasmania’s natural wildlife.

 The Refuge takes in injured birds and rehabilitates them, with an aim to release them back into the wild whenever possible.
 Our most common refugees are Wedge-tailed Eagles and White-bellied Sea Eagles, but we also take in other Tasmanian raptors.
 These birds need a lot of care and often considerable time for rehabilitation.

 The Refuge features three of the largest raptor flight aviaries in the Southern Hemisphere, purpose-built to flight train birds during their recovery from injury.
 The nets are salmon netting from the aquaculture industry and are 26 metre wide and 21 metres at their highest point!

-Along with the three huge flight aviaries there is a large owl aviary and nine slatted aviaries to house many and varied species of raptors, with one bank of aviaries built solely for quarantine purposes.
-These aviaries are proving to be a wonderful facility, and the water catchment plan is highly successful, providing a much needed resource for the Refuge.
+Along with the three huge flight aviaries, we also have a large owl aviary and nine other aviaries to house various species of raptors, with one bank of aviaries built solely for quarantine purposes.

-An Education Centre has also recently been completed.
-The purpose-built Centre is an amazing, octagonal structure, with an inspiring steel eagle sculpture by Keith Smith adorning the top of its glass turret.
-Contact us to arrange a visit to the education centre.
+The final feature of the Refuge is our purpose-built Education Centre, which is an amazing, octagonal structure, with an inspiring steel eagle sculpture by Keith Smith adorning the top of its glass turret.